CSESS/constitution/README.md

 5. To promote the Interests of its Members in the field of Computer Science; and
 6. To promote the Interests of its Members in Cultural, Intellectual, Social and Sports activities.
 ### 1.4.
 Affiliation
-The Computer Science and Engineering Students’ Society, Hong Kong University of Science and Technology Students’ Union is affiliated to the Students’ Union of Hong Kong University of Science and Technology.
+The Computer Science and Engineering Students’ Society, HKUSTSU is affiliated to the Students’ Union of Hong Kong University of Science and Technology.

 ## 2. Membership
 ### 2.1.
 Full Membership